 It is generally always important to tell your doctor about all of the medicines you are using – even herbal products or dietary supplements.
 Although some people don’t consider them to be medications, they can cause allergies too.

 It’s often possible to simply avoid medications that are causing allergies, or use other medications instead.
-But there’s no treatment that will make drug allergies go away again: Allergen-specific immunotherapy isn’t a treatment option here.
+But there’s no treatment that will make drug allergies go away again in the long term: Allergen-specific immunotherapy (desensitization) isn’t a treatment option for this kind of allergy.

 Immediate allergic reactions can be treated using steroids or allergy medications called antihistamines.
 More severe reactions are treated with adrenaline (epinephrine) injections and steroids.

-People who have a confirmed drug allergy can talk with their doctor about whether there are any alternatives.
+People who have a confirmed drug allergy can talk with their doctor about which other medications they could use instead.
 Cross-reactivity should be taken into account too.
 This is where you also react allergically to other substances that have a similar structure.

 It’s possible to avoid a medication if you don’t necessarily need it.
 Or if there are alternative medications that have a similar effect and work just as well.
-This is usually the case with antibiotics and or painkillers, for example.
+This is usually the case with antibiotics or painkillers, for example.
 It’s harder to avoid medications if you really need them and there aren’t any suitable alternatives – or if the alternative options are associated with risks of their own.
 Then the doctor and patient have to carefully consider which option has more advantages: avoiding or taking the medication.

 Sometimes people have to take a medication that they are allergic to – such as a medication for cancer or a serious infection – because there are no alternatives.
 Then the following can be done: The medication is first taken in low doses under medical supervision, and the dose is then gradually increased.
 The doctor observes how well the medication is tolerated.
 The aim of this approach is to help the body to tolerate the medication better, at least temporarily.
 But it isn’t entirely risk-free.